 Mr. Snowden also advises clients in the energy and manufacturing sectors on environmental permitting, compliance, and enforcement matters, with a particular emphasis on the Clean Air Act and related state programs.
 His enforcement experience includes internal investigations, agency information requests, and enforcement defense before state agencies and in federal court.
 He has also represented clients in environmental litigation in federal and state courts, including products liability, contaminated site, citizen suit, and natural resource damage cases.

-Mr. Snowden has published widely on energy and environmental topics including EPA enforcement policy, greenhouse gas regulation, and toxic tort litigation.
+Mr. Snowden has published widely on energy and environmental topics including renewable energy policy, EPA enforcement policy, greenhouse gas regulation, and toxic tort litigation.
 He co-authored chapters on civil enforcement and the regulation of hazardous air pollutants in the 2011 and 2016 editions of the ABA’s Clean Air Act Handbook.

 Mr. Snowden was recognized as a 2013, 2014 and 2015 Washington, D.C.
 “Rising Star” in the area of Environmental Law by Super Lawyers magazine.
 Mr. Snowden was a 2007 recipient of the Southern Center for Human Rights’ Frederick Douglass Human Rights Award for his pro bono representation of detainees at Guantanamo Bay, Cuba.

-Successfully represented solar developer in obtaining FERC order declaring Montana state implementation of PURPA renewable energy statute to violate federal requirements.
-FLS Energy, Inc., 157 FERC ¶ 61,211 (Dec.
-15, 2016)
+Successfully represented solar developer in precedent-setting ruling supporting right of independent developers to obtain power purchase agreements in Montana.
+FLS Energy, 157 FERC ¶ 61,211 (Dec.
+15, 2016).

 On behalf of Solar power industry association, provided testimony on legal issues related to PURPA and solar development in allowable ex parte hearing before South Carolina Public Service Commission.